Baranya County 4th constituency

 The 4th constituency of Baranya County (Baranya megyei 04. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Baranya 04.
 OEVK.

-Since 2018, it has been represented by Csaba Nagy of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by Balázs Kapronczai of the Tisza Party.

 Geography

 The 4th constituency is located in western part of Baranya County.

 List of municipalities

 The constituency includes the following municipalities:

 Members

 The constituency was first represented by Zsolt Tiffán of the Fidesz from 2014 to 2018.
 Csaba Nagy of the Fidesz was elected in 2018 and he was re-elected in 2022.
+In the 2026 election, Balázs Kapronczai of the Tisza Party was elected representative.